 - Natural flavors: Like most flavored protein powders, Isagenix uses “natural” flavors.
 Despite their innocent-sounding name, the Center for Science in the Public Interest (CSPI) says natural flavors “may trigger an acute, allergic reaction, intolerance, or other problems.”
 I personally avoid products that have them, because you really have no idea what’s in them (and food companies aren’t required to tell you).

-- Gums/Thickeners: Isagenix uses a lot of different additives and gums, some of which may be disruptive to gut health.
+- Gums/Thickeners: Isagenix uses several different types of gums, some of which may be disruptive to gut health.
 For example, xanthan gum may lead to GI bloating, gas, and diarrhea.

-- Organic: Isagenix’s products are not organic, which means most of their ingredients may be sprayed with chemical pesticides and herbicides.
+- Not Organic: Isagenix’s products are not organic, which means their ingredients could be exposed to chemical pesticides and herbicides.
 Also, the country of origin is unclear, and their customer service would not reveal this information when asked.

 - Cost: At $.07-.08/gram, Isagenix is expensive compared to similar powders.
 (Note: I use cost per gram to account for different serving sizes).

-Bottom Line: Are Isagenix Protein Shakes and Powders Good for You?
+Bottom Line: Are Isagenix IsaPro Protein Shakes and Powders Worth It?

 There are definitely worse protein powders you can buy, but based on my reviews of all Isagenix products and ingredient / nutrition analysis, I recommend sticking with a product with 100% real food, organic ingredients instead.